 - 1 1/2 cups apple, shredded or finely chopped

 - 1/3 cup olive oil, plus more for greasing

 - Preheat the oven to 350°F and grease a muffin tin lightly with oil.

 - In a large bowl, combine all of the dry ingredients: flour, cinnamon, all spice, brown sugar, baking powder, baking soda, salt, and stir until well incorporated.

-- In a seperate medium bowl, combine all of the wet ingredients; apple, mik, olive oil, eggs, and vanilla, and whisk to combine.
+- In a separate medium bowl, combine all of the wet ingredients; apple, milk, olive oil, eggs, and vanilla, and whisk to combine.

 - Transfer the wet ingredients to the dry ingredients and whisk well until the batter is smooth and there are no lumps.

 - Divide the batter evenly across the muffins cups.

 - Transfer the muffin tin to the oven and bake for 22-25 minutes until a toothpick inserted into a muffin comes out clean.

 - Once baked, allow to cool slightly, then transfer the muffins to a cooling rack and allow to cool to room temperature.